Space for Persons with Disabilities

 First, the Office mainstreams disability in its internal processes and broader work with consideration for disability-related perspectives.

 Second, the Office develops disability-specific programmes through informed and meaningful involvement of persons with disabilities.
-The programme consists of two main areas of focus, the first is on innovative tools and technologies enabling accessibility, while the second is on inclusive practices with the aim to remove barriers and enhance the recruitment, retention and promotion of persons with disabilities in the space sector.
+The programme consists of two main focus areas; technology and people.
+The first focus area is on innovative tools and technologies enabling accessibility, while the second is on inclusive practices with the aim to remove barriers and enhance the recruitment, retention and promotion of persons with disabilities in the space sector.

 Through education and public outreach, capacity-building activities and partnerships with stakeholders, the Space for Persons with Disabilities project leads the Office's disability inclusion strategy.